-Permitted Changes to Salary Reduc Reflect: tion Agreement to Event Health Plan Ability to Change Coverage Option (e.g., HMO, PPO) Health FSA Comments Event Applies to the Plan Denial of reinstatement until the next plan year Gain in eligibility under another plan because spouse or dependent commences employment Drop of coverage employee if enrolls in the other plan Drop of coverage for spouse, dependent, and/or other family members enrolling in the other plan No Decrease in dollar election End of enrollment Corresponding changes required.
-Employee may not drop coverage unless employee (and/or family members) actually enrolls in the other plan. ☐ Yes ☐ No Dependent gains eligibility under employer's plan (e.g., 27-year old child who is a dependent becomes a full-time student) Enrollment of newly eligible dependent No Enrollment Increase in dollar election ☐ Yes ☐ No Change in residence that causes employee to gain eligibility • Enrollment of newly eligible employee and dependents No No change allowed Previously eligible dependents may be added under the tag-along rule in addition to newly eligible spouse and dependents. ☐ Yes ☐ No
+Permitted Changes s to Salary Reduction Ag reement to Reflect: Event Event Health Plan Ability to Change Coverage Option (e.g., HMO, PPO) Health FSA Comments Event Applies to the Plan Status Changes - the ese are the only categori ies of status changes th at are permitted Rehire employee 30 or more days after termination Denial of reinstatement until next plan year Reinstatement of previous election Enrollment employee, allowing new plan selections Yes Enrollment Reinstatement Denial of reinstatement until the next plan year After 30 days, rehired employees are treated as new employees under the cafeteria plan election rules.
+Yes No Gain in eligibility under another plan because spouse or dependent commences employment Drop coverage if employee enrolls in the other plan Drop coverage for spouse, dependent and/or other family members enrolling in the other plan No Decrease in dollar election End of enrollment Corresponding changes required.
+Employee may not drop coverage unless employee (and/or family members) actually enrolls in the other plan.
+Yes No